The Aswan Music Project

 The University of Alberta is a public research university located in Edmonton, Alberta, Canada, recognised by the Academic Ranking of World Universities, the QS World University Rankings and the Times Higher Education World University Rankings as one of the top five universities in Canada and one of the top 100 universities worldwide.
 Comprising 18 faculties and nearly 40,000 students, including 7,700 graduate students and 7,800 international students representing 151 countries, the University of Alberta has graduated more than 260,000 alumni, including Nobel laureate Richard E. Taylor.

-Housed within the Faculty of Arts' Department of Music, the Canadian Centre for Ethnomusicology (CCE)'s primary mission is "musical sound for the public good", including five primary ethnomusicological activities: archiving, dissemination, research, teaching, and outreach - with a focus on human development: improving the world through music.
+The Canadian Centre for Ethnomusicology (CCE): Housed within the Faculty of Arts' Department of Music, the CCE's primary mission is "musical sound for the public good", including five primary ethnomusicological activities: archiving, dissemination, research, teaching, and outreach - with a focus on human development: improving the world through music.